-Holders of our common stock are entitled to receive dividends when and if they are declared by our board of directors.
-During 2017, our board of directors declared a cash dividend of \$0.07 per share during the fourth quarter of 2017, which was paid and totaled \$9.9 million.
+Holders of the Company's common stock are entitled to receive dividends when and if they are declared by the Company's Board of Directors.
+The Company's Board of Directors declared a cash dividend of \$0.07 per share during the first, second, third and fourth quarters of 2018, which totaled \$39.7 million.